r2munz/r2munz.github.io/_posts/2023-06-01-All-the-roads-lead-to-Rome.md

 ![port-config](https://lh3.googleusercontent.com/oJXM-0m3Uyv8p4mvaciPLiMhxEYLPHbNjxn9s9Q0IK96fGGQ-poSuo4rXTOzOkZpv8QeDHYL-S_Ycv-PopPWlwphrsUY8kvOYnpy1d_VanystLCZbmLWYQvhmqksJN3mJ9IiD_shwfQ=w2400)

 WAN failover is achieved by creating a load balance group in which the two interfaces are defined.
 The load balance group has a tons of useful options, but I am going to use the failover-only one for this scope.
-The commands issued to set this feature up are going to be summarized in the [next section][#pbr].
+The commands issued to set this feature up are going to be summarized in the [next section](#pbr).

 ### PBR